 - Nominations are made on a rolling basis, starting in January.

 The Law School does not award conditional scholarships.
 Students must remain in good academic standing and be enrolled as a full time student to retain their Law School scholarship.
 Good academic standing requirements can be found in the Academic Review section of the Student Policy and Procedures outline.

 Levy Scholars Program

 The Levy Scholars program provides Scholars unique access to faculty and the opportunity to attend exclusive programs in areas of their academic interest, emphasizing and supporting the cross-disciplinary interests of these fine students.

-Penn Law’s commitment to a broad and modern legal education and our proximity to some of the nation’s finest graduate and professional schools make cross-disciplinary study one of the defining characteristics of Penn Law – though it is by no means a requirement for consideration or participation in the Levy Scholars Program.
+The Law School’s commitment to a broad and modern legal education and our proximity to some of the nation’s finest graduate and professional schools make cross-disciplinary study one of the defining characteristics of the Law School – though it is by no means a requirement for consideration or participation in the Levy Scholars Program.
 Rather, it is our hope that Levy Scholars will want to avail themselves of these rich opportunities and resources by exploring joint degree or certificate programs or by taking cross-disciplinary classes at the Law School.

 There is no special application to be considered for this scholarship.
 The Office of Admissions will select nominees for consideration from among our candidates for admission.

-This award is a one-year merit scholarship based primarily on academic achievement and nonacademic factors such as leadership, service, and life or work experience.
-They range from $4,500 - $60,000 over three years.
+The Dean’s Scholarship provides awards ranging from $9,000 to $120,000 in tuition coverage.
+Selection is primarily based on academic achievement and nonacademic factors such as leadership, service, and life or work experience.
+We also seek accomplished individuals who will be fully engaged in the unique academic community at the Law School.
 The number of Dean’s Scholarships that are awarded varies from year to year.

 Teach For America Scholarship